Dodgers vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 29 hits with eight doubles, four home runs, 16 walks and 14 RBI.
-He's also stolen two bases.
+- Goldschmidt has 31 hits with 10 doubles, four home runs, 17 walks and 14 RBI.
+He's also stolen three bases.

 Goldschmidt Recent Games